jupyter/nbgrader/paper/paper.md

 teach students computational concepts in an interactive environment where it is possible to quickly write, test, and tweak small units of code.
 Many such environments exist, including Mathematica [@mathematica], Maple [@maple], MATLAB [@matlab], Sage [@sage] and IPython [@PerezGranger2007].
+However, these are often focused on programming in a single language, and lack an efficient system for distributing, collecting, and evaluating student work.

 In recent years, the IPython project introduced the *Jupyter Notebook* [@kluyver2016jupyter], an interface that is conducive to interactive and literate computing, where programmers can interleave prose with code, equations, figures, and other media.
+Jupyter notebooks were originally developed for programming in the Python programming language, but multiple languages are now supported using the same infrastructure.
 The Jupyter Notebook is ideal for educators because it allows them to create assignments which include instructions along with code or Markdown cells, in which students can provide solutions to exercises.
 Students can, for example, write code both to compute and visualize a particular result.
 Because the notebook is interactive, students can iterate on a coding problem without needing to switch back and forth between a command line and a text editor, and they can rapidly see results alongside the code which produced them.

 Instructors in many fields have begun using the Jupyter Notebook as a teaching platform.
 The notebook has appeared in over 100 classes [@Hamrick2016;